-In 2012, Canning admitted about 480 international students across ten major course areas.
-Students originated from 18 countries.
-Major courses include: Diploma of Commerce Curtin Stream, Certificate IV (Commerce), WAUFP (January and April Entry), and Curtin Stream WAUFP, Year 12, Year 11 (January and April Entry) and a range of Bridging programs.
+In 2014, Canning admitted about 400 international students across ten major course areas.
+Students originated from 16 countries.
+Major courses include: Diploma of Commerce Curtin Stream, Diploma of Commerce UWA Stream, Certificate IV (Commerce), WAUFP (January, April and August Entry), and Curtin Stream WAUFP, Year 12, Year 11 (January and April Entry) and a range of Bridging programs.
 Many programs were innovations at the time of inception - Bridging courses introduced in 1987, Foundation in 1992, Diploma in 1999, Year 11 in 2001, Curtin Stream Foundation in 2008 and Alternative Year 12 in 2009.
 Canning College responds to changes in students' educational needs.
 The major guiding principle is that no course is offered unless there are guaranteed places for successful students, and there is a 'safety net course' for other students.

 Aside from growing into Western Australia's major Department of Education international education provider, Canning College has been careful to maintain standards and success rates remain very high - Diploma of Commerce averages about 85% and WAUFP courses average about 81%.
 Each year, Canning College students lead the WA Universities' Foundation Program results.